Impetus/blkchn-sql-driver/Readme.md

 Overview
 =========

-blkchn-sql-driver project parses the sql query using [Antlr4](http://www.antlr.org/) and converts it into Logical plan and/or physical plan, which can be used by different blockchain driver implementations.
+blkchn-sql-driver project parses the SQL query using [Antlr4](http://www.antlr.org/) and converts it into Logical Plan and/or optimized Physical Plan, which can be used by different blockchain driver implementations.

+It uses Antlr4's visitor pattern to create a Logical Plan and optionally an optimized Physical Plan.
+Blockchain drivers uses these Logical Plan and Physical Plan along with corresponding blockchain clients to get the data in and out of the network.

 Currently following Blockchain drivers are implemented.